The Bisognano-Wichmann property for non-unitary Wightman conformal field theories: Analytic continuation for non-unitary Wightman CFTs

 Following \cite{Henriques2014CFTNotes} we first define $F_N \in C^\infty_0(I_+)$ as a convolution

-We have $F_N|_{I_+} \in C^\infty(I_+)$ and $F_N|_{I_+} \to f$ in the smooth topology, which demonstrates points (iii) and (iv) provided we can show that $F_N$ extends to a (necessarily unique) function on the closed unit disk satisfying (i) and (ii).
-We construct the analytic extension as follows.
+We have $F_N|_{I_+} \in C^\infty(I_+)$ and $F_N|_{I_+} \to f$ in the $C^\infty$ topology, which demonstrates points (iii) and (iv) provided we can show that $F_N$ extends to a (necessarily unique) function on the closed unit disk satisfying (i) and (ii).
+We will do this in two steps.
+In Step 1, we will show that $F_N$ extends from its original domain $I_+$ to a function holomorphic in a neighborhood of $\bbD \setminus \{\pm 1\}$.
+In Step 2, we will show that $F_N$ extends further to take the value zero at $z=\pm 1$, and that the resulting function is smooth on the closed disk $\bbD$.
+These two steps demonstrate the existence of the required sequence $F_N$, at which point the proof will be complete.